WARNING: unbalanced footnote start tag short code found.

 Gundersen’s investments directly and in partnership helped support the creation of two wind turbines, a biomass boiler, a landfill gas project, two dairy manure digesters, a geothermal heat pump, and several solar projects.
 Executing these investments would not have been possible without two-full time program staff leading the projects’ implementation and internal support from Gundersen’s legal, finance, marketing, communications, accounting, and external affairs departments.
 Support from senior leadership was key throughout.
-The Gundersen Health System case study in this toolkit provides additional information on this important example.20Mark Platt, Jeff Rich and Jeff Thompson, interview by David Zuckerman and Katie Parker, La Crosse, WI, March 16-17, 2016.
+The Gundersen Health System case study in this toolkit provides additional information on this important example.((Mark Platt, Jeff Rich and Jeff Thompson, interview by David Zuckerman and Katie Parker, La Crosse, WI, March 16-17, 2016.))

-Nationwide Children’s Hospital in Columbus, Ohio, has been supporting affordable housing development in the neighborhoods surrounding its health system for several years.
+Nationwide Children’s Hospital (Nationwide) in Columbus, Ohio, has been supporting affordable housing development in the neighborhoods surrounding its health system for several years.
 As it has deepened its understanding around the importance of stable housing for community health and well-being, it has shifted the type of dollars it has committed to this work.
 The Hospital chooses to make project-specific investments around long-term plans for the particular neighborhood rather than setting a dollar amount.

 Initially, working in partnership with many local community development actors and the City, it allocated an initial $2 million from operating dollars set aside to implement priorities within its strategic plan.
 Following that commitment, it allocated dollars from its shared savings earned through its accountable care organization and continued funds from operating dollars to the point that a total of $10 million of Hospital funds have been used with approximately $20 million from other partners to move forward specific projects.

 Most recently, it has explored how it can leverage its large endowment investment portfolio within the local real estate market for a specific project on improving low-income rental stock in the target neighborhood.
 To begin, Nationwide is examining the portion of its overall portfolio allocated to real estate and deploying a sufficient amount to a nonprofit real estate company to develop approximately fifteen affordable rental housing units/annum locally over the next five years.
-In this way it can maximize its impact on a key determinant of health and well-being, while earning a healthy rate of return through rents that will pay interest and long term principal curtailment.21Kelly Kelleher, phone interview by David Zuckerman, September 1, 2016.
+In this way it can maximize its impact on a key determinant of health and well-being, while earning a healthy rate of return through rents that will pay interest and long term principal curtailment.((Kelly Kelleher, phone interview by David Zuckerman, September 1, 2016.))